Can miso paste be frozen? And can miso soup be frozen?

-Unfortunately, miso paste is hardly sold in small packs, so many home cooks may be wary of buying a tub home to experiment with their cooking.
+Unfortunately, miso paste is hardly sold in small packs, so you may be wary of buying and taking a tub home to experiment with for cooking.

 Although it can be safely stored in the refrigerator after opening before it goes bad, miso paste may not last for as long as many people hope it will.
 So let’s look at everything you can do.

 To freeze miso paste, you’ll simply have to place it in an airtight container, and it would keep well for up to a year.